vmware/vcf-security-and-compliance-guidelines/features-capabilities/hardware-firmware/README.md

 #### Does any VM have multiple users or processes where you do not want to leak secrets between those users or processes?
 This includes VBS, containers, terminal servers, etc.?
 When selecting a scheduler, consider whether processes within a VM require different security boundaries.
 L1TF and MDS vulnerabilities can allow information leakage between processes.
 If these processes belong to different users, customers, or applications, they share the same security context, which may present unacceptable risks for your organization.

-VMware ESXi supports VBS (also known as Microsoft Device Guard and Credential Guard) for Windows 10, Windows Server 2016, and Windows Server 2019 VMs since vSphere 6.7.
+VMware ESX supports VBS (also known as Microsoft Device Guard and Credential Guard) for Windows 10, Windows Server 2016, and Windows Server 2019 VMs since vSphere 6.7.
 VBS creates an isolated security environment using the Hyper-V subsystem to protect credentials and sensitive data.
-While VBS effectively prevents credential theft and malware attacks, both default and SCAv2 schedulers may allow information leakage.
+While VBS helps prevent credential theft and malware attacks, both default and SCAv2 schedulers may allow information leakage.
 Though VBS remains beneficial even without SCAv1, factor this limitation into your security planning.

 This consideration extends to terminal servers with multiple users and environments using containers or nested virtualization.
 For instance, a single large VM might run several distinct applications in containers, each requiring its own security boundary.